mbaumer/us_hep_funding/docs/_states/ME.md

 Susan Collins is the #5 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Angus King is the #6 Democrat on the Senate Energy Subcommittee on Energy

 Angus King is the #9 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants